Get answers to common questions about reselling your Pacaso ownership, transferring to another home and selling a whole home to Pacaso.

-Once half of the available ownership interest is sold, Pacaso moves to close on the home.
-Following closing, owners can begin using the home while the company sells the remaining ownership.
+Once half of the available ownership interest is sold, Pacaso works with the seller to contribute the home into a property-specific LLC.
+Following contribution, owners can begin using the home while the company sells the remaining ownership.

 What happens if I want to sell in a few years?

-You may sell at any point after the first 12 months of ownership at a price of your choosing.
-We'll market the home just like a whole home listing.
+If all the shares in your home are sold, you may sell your portion of ownership at any point.
+You choose the price, and we'll market the home just like a whole home listing.
 Other owners have the right of first refusal.

 Ownership transfer and resale